TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/Index.rst

 	begin a new development branch parallel to TYPO3 v4: TYPO3 v5 should be
 	developed from scratch.
-While doing that, special attention has been on clean code and an easy and powerful infrastructure.<remark>The last sentence is strange -&gt; REWORK.</remark> It quickly emerged that we first needed to write a web application framework, before the CMS itself should be developed.
+While doing that, special attention has been on clean code and an easy and powerful infrastructure.<remark>The last sentence is strange -> REWORK.</remark> It quickly emerged that we first needed to write a web application framework, before the CMS itself should be developed.
 This web application framework is FLOW3, and on that basis, TYPO3 v5 is now developed.